Course Activities and Policies (Fall 2024)

 Grading

 In this class, we experiment with collaborative, process-focused grading.
 That means you will take an active role in reflecting on and assessing your own work, in terms of your own learning goals and with feedback from me.
 This also means we are putting quality above quantity and self-reflective assessment over professor evaluation.
-So everyone who participates in our course community (see below) and completes the assigned activities gets an "A".
+So everyone who fully participates in our course community (see below) and completes the assigned activities gets an "A".

 I list below the various course activities meant to create a semester-long "portfolio" of work geared toward helping you process and learn about the figures of "Tibet" and "Tibetans" through the medium of film.
 All activities will be marked as "complete" or "incomplete" after the deadline, with detailed feedback (not evaluation) from me.
 You will always have the opportunity to revise and complete or improve incomplete work.